justixnl/EFT-hideout-tracker/README.md

 - Gatekeep each module based on the level of the other modules that are required (for example: Gym shouldnt be unlocked untill Defective Wall is)
 - Completed module button for Stash if you have EOD version?
+- Rework the input system in combination with a "Inventory list" widget which will keep track off all resources and automatically assign them to the correct input (showing the total amount of the specific item)

 ## TO-DO list